 A common keto diet myth is that the ketogenic diet can cause ketoacidosis.
 Despite the notable similarities in their names, “keto”, “ketogenic”, and even “ketosis” are not the same thing as “ketoacidosis.”

-When one enters ketosis, their body begins burning fat to produce ketones.
+When one enters ketosis, their body begins to burn fat to produce ketones.
 These ketones are then used to power the brain and body, and are often revered as a cleaner, more powerful fuel than standard carbohydrates and glucose.

 Ketosis is not harmful, but actually has many benefits.
 Moreover, keto diets are among the most promising for diabetics.
 Following a keto diet to increase ketone levels is considered safe according to the American Diabetes Association.